 Can Epoxy Resin also be Painted with Color?

-Yes this is possible.
+Yes, this is possible.
 However, the use of a high-quality two-component paint is recommended, for example a car paint.
-Normally, however, it makes sense to color the resin directly during casting.
+We have a separate tutorial on how to paint on resin.

 There are, however, applications where it makes sense to paint, for example in terrariums or aquariums.